 What I’m really trying to say today is that all of the craziness in the world right now has made me, perhaps for the first time in my life, truly nostalgic for what was ostensibly an easier time in my life.
 For better or worse I have never been someone who spends too much time thinking about the past.
 It’s just not something that appeals to me.
 On the other hand I probably spend too MUCH time thinking about the future.
 I’m well aware that I would be a much happier person if I could live “in the moment” a lot more.
 But it’s just something I really struggle with & probably always will.
 However, here lately I keep finding myself thinking back on college & missing it in a way that is honestly a little painful.
 I guess one reason I’ve never dwelt on the past very much is I’ve always felt that was a sign that you aren’t happy with your current situation.
 And it’s always seemed really sad to me to constantly look back on the past & say “Oh, man, I wish I could go back.
 Those were the best days of my life.”
 I mean, how depressing is that?
 If any time in the past was the best time of my life, then what do I have to look forward to?
 You see what I mean?

 Yet here lately I cannot help myself from having random memories from college cross my mind, things & people I haven’t thought about in ages.
 I’ve also been listening to a lot of music from that time in my life, even some stuff I hadn’t listened to in years & had frankly forgotten about.
 I think it’s probably just a sign of how difficult life is right now that I am naturally drawn to a time in my life that was simpler, or at least SEEMS simpler in retrospect.
-Because, you see, that’s the thing: nostalgia is always looking at the past with rose-colored glasses, seeing things as easier than they really were at the time because comparatively speaking your current challenges seem so much harder than your past ones- & maybe there ARE.
+Because, you see, that’s the thing: nostalgia is always looking at the past with rose-colored glasses, seeing things as easier than they really were at the time because comparatively speaking your current challenges seem so much harder than your past ones- & maybe they ARE.
 But what we tend to forget is that just because something seems easy now doesn’t mean it was easy when we were facing it.

 For example, I could easily look back on grade school & think “Man, I didn’t have a care in the world back then.”
 But I know that couldn’t be further from the truth.
 I was never a very happy go lucky child, truth be told.
 The kids who made fun of me & all the fears I had about never being accepted at school were SO BIG to me at that time.
 Those things might not have had great consequence on my life as a whole, but at the time they were MASSIVE.
 So yeah, objectively the challenges I face as an adult, particularly as a parent of a toddler during a worldwide pandemic, are probably harder.
 But wishing I could go back to childhood isn’t really a solution because the challenges I faced then felt just as overwhelming at that time- even if maybe they “shouldn’t” have.